yc3136/unriddle/README.md

 #### How It Works
 - **Priority System**: The extension first checks for a user-provided key in settings, then falls back to the environment variable
 - **Secure Storage**: User keys are stored locally in Chrome's sync storage, never sent to our servers
-- **Auto-Save**: API key changes are automatically saved, no need to click a save button
+- **Auto-Save & Instant Effect**: API key changes (including clearing the key) are automatically saved and take effect immediately everywhere—no need to refresh or reload
 - **Visual Feedback**: Settings page shows whether you're using your own key or the shared key

 #### Why Use Your Own API Key?